Applications for the 2023 Fund for Latino Scholarship are now closed. Recipients will be announced in mid July, 2023.

 The Fund's priority will be travel assistance to young scholars and institutional proposals for student recruitment and retention.
 Latino/a scholars (whatever their research field), and all scholars (including non-Latinos/as) who are studying Latino politics in the U.S., are eligible for support.
 Travel grants and most research grants will be for $500.
 Under exceptional circumstances, a grant of up to $1,000 may be awarded.
-In our view, applicant scholars will gain the most by using this grant to travel to the annual meeting of the American Political Science Association.
+Applicants often utilize this grant to travel to the annual meeting of the American Political Science Association.

-Many scholars from across political science subfields will be in attendance; employment interviews and professional development are offered; the Latino Caucus for Political Science, and the APSA Committee on the Status of Latinas y Latinos in the Profession, will hold annual meetings; and significant audiences for your research -- among fellow scholars, granting agencies, and publishers -- will be found.
+Many scholars from across political science subfields will be in attendance at the Annual Meeting; employment interviews and professional development are offered; the Latino Caucus for Political Science, and the APSA Committee on the Status of Latinas y Latinos in the Profession, will hold annual meetings; and significant audiences for your research - among fellow scholars, granting agencies, and publishers - will be found.
 We will also consider travel assistance for other purposes, including:

 1) Field research